reactionic127/cupofdata.com/content/blog/2018-03-04-b2b-leads-challenges-and-opportunities.md

 * \[416 sales from SQLs] * \[$369.88 per lead] = $153,870.08 per month for successful sales from SQLs

-Based on the information provided between 2015 and 2017, it can be concluded that the amount that companies are spending per lead is increasing over time.
+Based on the information provided between 2015 and 2017, it can be concluded that **the amount that companies are spending per lead is increasing over time**.
 In 2015, IT & services companies spent anywhere between $25,500 and $100,000 every month for leads, and in 2017, these same business spent around $153,870.88 per month on successful SQLs.

 And this isn’t even considering opportunity costs!